stanfordnlp/CoreNLP/_pages/corenlp-server.md

 ```

 ### Dedicated Server

 This section describes how to set up a dedicated CoreNLP server on a fresh Linux install.
-As always, make sure you understand the command being run below, as they largely require root permissions:
+As always, make sure you understand the commands being run below, as they largely require root permissions:

 1. Place all of the CoreNLP jars (code, models, and library dependencies) in a directory `/opt/corenlp`.
-The code will be in a jar named `stanford-corenlp-version.jar`.
-The models will be in a jar named `stanford-corenlp-models.jar`; caseless and shift-reduce models can also be added here.
+The code will be in a jar named `stanford-corenlp-<version>.jar`.
+The models will be in a jar named `stanford-corenlp-<version>-models.jar`; other language, caseless or shift-reduce models can also be added here.
 The minimal library dependencies, included in the CoreNLP release, are:
 	* `joda-time.jar`
 	* `jollyday-<version>.jar`
 	* `protobuf.jar`